MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/eslz-business-continuity-and-disaster-recovery.md

 # Enterprise-scale business continuity and disaster recovery for an SAP migration

 Your organization or enterprise needs to design platform-level capabilities that help application workloads to meet their specific requirements.
-The following requirements apply to SAP applications that run an organization's most critical business processes have the following requirements:
+SAP applications running an organization's most critical business processes have the following requirements:

 - Service/business process availability